 - Numbness, tingling, or weakness in the arms or legs

 - Nerve or dexterity problems in the arms and hands

-To consult with our back doctor at Lewiston Orthopaedics, please request an appointment online or call (800) 841-3523.
+To consult with our back doctor at Lewiston Orthopedics, please request an appointment online or call (800) 841-3523.

-At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our office in Lewiston.
+At Lewiston Orthopedics, the region's most preferred orthopedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopedic treatments to patients through our office in Lewiston.
 Our back surgeon has completed additional fellowship training specifically in the back, neck, and spine.
 With this advanced training, Dr. Gregory Dietrich has the experience and expertise to assess, diagnose, and treat your back injury or condition individually to your needs.

 To consult with our back surgeon, please request an appointment online or call (800) 841-3523.